tischi/imagej-open-stacks-as-virtualstack/README.md

 This plugin currently only supports a few file formats; it was tested for

 - Luxendo h5 files (opening "/Data111")
-- Uncompressed tif files saved with MATLAB
+- Uncompressed tif files (saved with MATLAB)
-- LZW compressed tif files saved with MATLAB
+- LZW compressed tif files (saved with MATLAB)
+- ZIP compressed tif files (EMBL iSPIM data)

 ## Installation in Fiji